How to build your dream Fibaro home automation system

 Unsure which hub to use?
 Read our comparison of Fibaro Home Center 2 vs 3

-As it’s easy to become overwhelmed with options, it’s best to start building your Fibaro smart home system with a single feature in one room, then expand as you feel comfortable.
+It’s easy to become overwhelmed when building your first smart home system.
+So, it’s best to start building your Fibaro home automation system with a single feature in one room.
+From there, expand as you feel comfortable.
 You’ll be able to troubleshoot more effectively this way.

-Of course, if you have the budget, then hire a professional installer.
+Of course, if you have the budget, hire a professional installer.
 Together, you’ll be able to design a complete system that covers every aspect of your home.
-Plus they will be able to spot and solve problems before they arise.
+Plus, they will spot and solve problems quickly.

 We recommend building your system around either the Home Center 2 or the Home Center 3.
 Ideally, you’d place the hub in the centre of your home to provide maximum communication coverage to devices.

-You might want to start in your living room with lights or power sockets.
-Adding power sockets is easier as Fibaro sells a plug-in and play devices.
-Whereas for lighting control, you’d need to install a Dimmer Unit behind each light switch.
+Consider starting in your living room with lights or power sockets.
+Adding power sockets is easier as Fibaro sells a plug-in-and-play device called Wall Plug.
+For lighting control, you’d need to install a Dimmer Unit behind each light switch.

-With nearly 50 products in the range, there are plenty of options available for you to build your ideal smart home system.
-Let’s have a look at the key areas you might want to control and how Fibaro can help you.
+With nearly 50 products in the range, building your ideal smart home system is easy.
+Let’s discuss the key areas you might want to control and how a Fibaro home automation system can help you.

 The lighting modules can double as smart power sockets, allowing you to turn your existing socket smart by installing a module in the backbox.